Charlotte de Rothschild: Married life

+Artist

-Like her father, Charlotte de Rothschild was a collector of art and grew up around his artistic friends.
+Like her father, Charlotte de Rothschild was a collector of art and grew up around her artistic friends.
 As an adult, Charlotte would count amongst her friends the likes of Jean-Baptiste-Camille Corot, Henri Rousseau, and Édouard Manet.
 Her art purchases included works by Henri Fantin-Latour, Louis-Léopold Boilly, Anthony van Dyck plus a number by Rococo painters Jean-Baptiste-Siméon Chardin, Giovanni Battista Tiepolo and François Boucher.
 However, Charlotte de Rothschild's interest in art went beyond collecting.
 Talented in her own right, she studied with Nélie Jacquemart (1841–1912) and would earn respect for her landscape paintings, watercolors and engravings, enough so that she is recognized in the Benezit Dictionary of Artists.
 She exhibited in 1872 at the Paris Salon as well as at an 1879 exhibition in London, and from 1879 showed work at the annual salon of the Société des aquarellistes français.
 Although a minor artist, her work has been on display at the Musée du Luxembourg in Paris and other museums around France.
 Her illuminated Haggadah of Pesach is in the Braginsky Collection.

 Charlotte de Rothschild's interest extended to music, entertaining musician friends such as Georges Bizet and Camille Saint-Saëns.
 Charlotte de Rothschild's lifetime of involvement in art and music would greatly influence her offspring, producing writers, actors and playwrights.